cosmos/sdk-tutorials/academy/1-what-is-cosmos/atom-staking.md

 <HighlightBox type="info">

-As you can see in the [Get ATOM and stake page](https://cosmos.network/learn/get-atom) from Cosmos, there is a [list of exchanges](https://messari.io/asset/cosmos/markets) that are known by Cosmos for offering ATOM token.
+As you can see in the [Get ATOM and stake page](https://cosmos.network/learn/get-atom) from Cosmos, there is a [list of exchanges](https://messari.io/asset/cosmos/markets) that are known by Cosmos for offering ATOM tokens.

 </HighlightBox>